Jbaseprogdev/jivverr/ios/README.md

 ### 4. Build and Run

-1. Open `Medalyzer.xcodeproj` in Xcode
+1. Open `Jivverr.xcodeproj` in Xcode
 2. Select your target device or simulator
 3. Press `Cmd + R` to build and run